HartmannLab/UELer/docs/tutorials/index.md

 !!! tip "New here?"
     Start with [Basic Usage](basic-usage.md), then skim the [User Interface](user-interface.md) reference.
-Once you have a cell table, move on to [Working with a Cell Table](cell-table.md).
+Before you trust what you see — or export it — walk through [Display Settings](display-settings.md) once for the dataset.
+Then, with a cell table, move on to [Working with a Cell Table](cell-table.md).